-A sun damaged skin, is due to the body being bombarded by deadly radiation.
+Sun damaged skin is due to our body being bombarded by deadly radiation.

-Essentially they are similar to light rays, because both light and sound travel in waves.
+Radiation is all around us in the atmosphere in the form of UV rays, but what exactly are UV rays?
+Essentially, they are similar to light rays because both light and sound travel in waves.

-Frequency waves such as X rays and Gamma rays are from radioactive material, have really high frequencies and we all know how harmful these can be!
+Frequency waves such as X-rays and Gamma rays are from radioactive material; they have really high frequencies, and we all know how harmful these can be.

 Sun Damaged Skin